-- 3.1 Tendring District Council, through its Corporate Strategy is committed to further improving the quality of life for the people of the District of Tendring by continuing to reduce crime and the fear of crime. - 3.2 Section 17 of the Crime and Disorder Act 1998 introduced a wide range of measures for preventing crime and disorder and imposed a duty on Tendring District Council, Essex Police, Essex County Council and others to consider crime and disorder reduction in the exercise of all their duties.
-The Licensing Act 2003, as amended, reinforces this duty for local authorities. - 3.3 The promotion of the licensing objective, to prevent crime and disorder, places a responsibility on licence holders to become key partners in achieving this objective.
-Applicants will be expected to demonstrate in their operating schedule that reasonable, appropriate and proportionate measures have been identified and will be implemented and maintained to reduce or prevent crime and disorder on and in the vicinity of their premises, relevant to the individual style and characteristics of their premises and events.
+- 3.1 The Council, through its Corporate Plan is committed to further improving the quality of life for the people of the District of Tendring by continuing to reduce crime and the fear of crime.

+- 3.2 Section 17 of the Crime and Disorder Act 1998 introduced a wide range of measures for preventing crime and disorder and imposed a duty on Tendring District Council, Essex Police, Essex County Council and others to consider crime and disorder reduction in the exercise of all their duties.
+The 2003 Act, as amended, reinforces this duty for local authorities.

+- 3.3 The promotion of the licensing objective, to prevent crime and disorder, places a responsibility on licence holders to become key partners in achieving this objective.
+Applicants will be expected to demonstrate in their operating schedule that reasonable, appropriate and proportionate measures have been identified and will be implemented and maintained to reduce or prevent crime and disorder on and in the vicinity of their premises, relevant to the individual style, characteristics of their premises and events and the licensable activities to be provided.

 - 3.4 When addressing the issue of crime and disorder, the applicant should expect to demonstrate that those factors that impact on crime and disorder have been considered.
 These may include:-

 - (a) Underage drinking.

 - (b) Drunkenness on premises.

 - (c) Public drunkenness.

-- (d) Drugs.
+- (d) Misuse of illegal drugs and other substances.

 - (e) Violent behaviour.

 - (f) Anti-social behaviour.

+- (g) Drink spiking.